-M-5 For the term of the ITP, the District commits to provide leadership and technical assistance to other government entities, organizations, and individuals when prospective landuse and groundwater management activities in those entities' purview will, in the District's assessment, significantly affect the quantity or quality of groundwater in the Aquifer.
-The District will respond actively and appropriately to legislative initiatives or projects that affect Aquifer characteristics, provided such actions are consistent with established District rules, ongoing initiatives, or existing agreements.
+M-5 For the term of the ITP, the District commits to provide Th o District has been actively engaged in

+101-5 e District has been actively engaged in

+leadership and technical assistance to other government several activities that relate to this

+entities, organizations, and individuals when prospective land- mit tigation measure during the reporting

+use and groundwater management activities in those entities' pe riod:

+purview will, in the District's assessment, significantly affect • Provided technical assistance to GMA 9

+the quantity or quality of groundwater in the Aquifer.
+The related to designing and deploying DFC

+District will respond actively and appropriately to legislative monitoring networks

+initiatives or projects that affect Aquifer characteristics, Provided technical assistance to Travis

+provided such actions are consistent with established District •

+County to study hydrogeology of

+rules, ongoing initiatives, or existing agreements. southwestern Travis County and to

+conduct community outreach as to

+benefits of groundwater management in

+this area

+• Conducted hydrogeologic investigations

+at Jacob's Well and served on a

+technical advisory committee to

+Wimberley Valley Watershed

+Association on efficacy of Jacob's

+Well's management zone

+• Performed numerous ad hoc, real-time

+site inspections of karst features

+revealed by the road construction at

+major intersections along South MoPac

+expressway on the Recharge Zone

+expressing on the reconarge zone